Dynatrace/obslab-release-validation/docs/enable-auto-baselines.md

 ## Wait for Completion

-Each load test runs for 1 minute so keep running the following command until you see all jobs listed as `Complete`:
+Each load test runs for 1 minute.
+Run this command to wait for all jobs to complete.

+This command will appear to hang until the jobs are done.
+Be patient.
+It should take about 2mins:

 ```
-kubectl get jobs
+kubectl -n default wait --for=condition=Complete --all --timeout 120s jobs
 ```

 ```